 - Phosphate - Also important for bone and teeth health, contributes to tissue growth and repair.

 - Bicarbonate - Also for maintaining healthy pH and regulating heart function.

 Electrolytes, sodium and potassium predominantly, are deplenished during exercise through sweat (or through less pleasant methods of rapid fluid loss).
 Organ and hormone function relies on a healthy amount of electrolytes in the blood so timely replenishment is crucial.
 Drinking water and electrolyte water drinks can restore the body unless there’s a more prolonged issue caused by kidney disease, cancer treatment or congestive heart failure which creates an electrolyte imbalance.

 Long-term low electrolyte levels can result in symptoms such as irregular heartbeat, weakness, muscle spasms, changes in blood pressure and more serious issues like seizures, nervous system disorders and calcium excess.
 Consult your doctor if you’re still feeling symptoms after consuming plenty of electrolytes and fluids.

-RESQWATER Proactive Recovery and New RESQWATER Sugar Free can help the body restore lost electrolytes which can be depleted during exercise and celebration.
+RESQWATER Proactive Recovery and New RESQWATER Sugar Free can help restore lost electrolytes which may be depleted during exercise and celebration.
 Electrolytes can help the body keep the muscular and nervous system in shape, as well as help the body absorb fluids more efficiently to allow for quicker and more effective hydration.